wazuh/wazuh-documentation/source/installation_guide/optional-configurations/nginx-kibana-rpm.rst

 NGINX SSL proxy for Kibana (rpm)
 ===================================

-NGINX is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
-NGINX is known for its high performance, stability, rich feature set, simple configuration, and low resource consumption.
+NGINX is a popular open-source web server and reverse proxy, known for its high performance, stability, rich feature set, simple configuration, and low resource consumption.
+Here we will use it as a reverse proxy to provide end users with encrypted and authenticated access to Kibana.

 1. Install NGINX: